 If you’d like to nominate someone for this award for 2018 Click the button to download the Nomination Form and instructions.

 Each year at our annual conference FARM presents two awards, the Lantern Bearer Award and the Folk Tradition in the Midwest Lifetime Award.
 The FARM Board of Directors makes the choice for, and awards, the Lantern Bearer Award.
 The FARM membership nominates individuals for the Folk Tradition in the Midwest Lifetime Award.
 Information about the FARM awards is below and includes the names of those who have received these awards in the past.

-Please join us in congratulating this year’s worthy award recipients!~
+Please join us in congratulating last year’s worthy award recipients!~

 2018 Folk Tradition in the Midwest Lifetime Achievement Awardees -DAVE & LINDA SIGLIN